ziporah/dual_chan_pkt_fwd/README.md

 Dependencies
 ------------

-SPI needs to be enabled on the Raspberry Pi (use raspi-config)
+-	SPI needs to be enabled in the Raspberry Pi configuration menu (to start up use CLI command: raspi-config)
-WiringPi: a GPIO access library written in C for the BCM2835 used in the Raspberry Pi. sudo apt-get install wiringpi see http://wiringpi.com
+-	Install WiringPi  (GPIO access library – refer to: http://wiringpi.com/ ): sudo apt-get install wiringpi
-Run packet forwarder as root
+-	Run packet forwarder as root (sudo)

 Connections
 -----------